armory/docs/content/en/docs/armory-admin/cf/add-cf-account.md

 ---
 title: Add a Cloud Foundry Account in Spinnaker
 linkTitle: Add a Cloud Foundry Account
-description: Add a Cloud Foundry account as a cloud provider deployment target in Spinnaker so you can deploy applications to that Cloud Foundry location.
+description: Add a Cloud Foundry account as a cloud provider deployment target in Spinnaker.
 ---

 ## {{< heading "prereq" >}}